The UN Mission for the Referendum in Western Sahara

 - Provides Humanitarian assistance.
 The operation supports the vital aid the Office of the United Nations High Commissioner on Refugees (UNHCR) and the World Food Program (WFP) provides to refugees, who have been displaced by political fighting, some since 1975.
 Each month, WFP provides 90,000 general food rations and 35,000 supplementary food rations to the most vulnerable refugees.
 In conjunction with UNHCR, WFP also conducts 45 general food basket distribution visits in refugee camps each month.
 UNHCR supplies refugees with potable water and constructs new water networks to reduce the cost of water delivery by truck.
 Additionally, the Algerian Red Crescent, with the assistance of UNHCR and WFP, provides supplementary feeding programs to children less than five years old and to pregnant and lactating women; the Red Crescent also educates refugees about these programs.
 WFP and UNHCR within the last year conducted an assessment mission, visiting each refugee camp in order to collect household data and review gaps in aid.

 - Implements confidence building measures.
 In order to promote trust between the divided population of those people living in the Morocco-controlled area and those people living in the Polisario-controlled area, UNHCR, through the support of MINURSO, has instated a number of confidence-building programs.
 These programs facilitate communication and travel for Western Saharan refugees in the Tindouf camps, Sahrawi refugee camps in Algeria, and their families to the west of the Berm, a line of demarcation between Morocco-controlled and Polisario-controlled Western Sahara.
 MINURSO provides air transport, police protection, and medical staff.
-From 2004 to 2011, 12,316 people in camps near Tindouf, over a quarter of refugees in the area, have benefited from this program.
+From 2004 to 2011, 16,889 people in camps near Tindouf, over a quarter of refugees in the area, have benefited from this program.
 UNHCR and MINURSO are investigating expanding the program by including road travel and access through internet cafes.
 UNHCR plans to hold two inter-Saharan cultural seminars, focusing particularly on women.
-All of these measures are reviewed at a biannual meeting, allowing for procedures to change to best benefit the families in the region.
+Most recently, UNHCR organized a week-long seminar on Western Saharan culture in Portugal, attended by 42 Saharwi, as well as representatives from the Frente Polisario and the Moroccan government.

 - Reduces likelihood of hostilities.
 For 18 years, more than 203 MINURSO observers have patrolled both the Moroccan and Polisario sides of Western Sahara.
 They have helped prevent the outbreak of renewed hostilities, despite intermittent threats from the Frente Polisario to resume military action.
 The mission maintains good relations between itself and the Royal Moroccan Army, and the Frente Polisaro.
 This line of communication is vital since the two forces refuse to speak directly to one another and instead opt to maintain a written correspondence by way of MINURSO.

 - Human Rights.
 The Moroccan Government restricts the expression of pro-independence views and severely punishes those people who voice such opinions.
 Government Security Officers are responsible for arbitrarily detaining dissidents, beating and torturing detainees, and using force against pro-independence protestors.
+The Office of the UN High Commissioner for Human Reports expressed concert at the use of a Moroccan military court to try civilians and the failure to investigate allegations of torture and ill-treatment of prisoners.
 King Muhammad VI of Morocco has enacted a number of human rights reforms, but until they are fully implemented these abuses will continue.
+In April of 2013, the United States put forward a resolution expanding MINURSO’s mission to include monitoring human rights abuses.
+However, due to lobbying on behalf of the Moroccan government, MINURSO’s was extended until 2014 without the addition of human rights monitoring.

 - Moroccan interference.
 Morocco requires U.N. cars to use Moroccan diplomatic license plates, instead of the UN neutral plates used in other missions, making it more difficult for the mission to maintain and unbiased appearance.
 Additionally, the Secretary-General, Ban Ki Moon reported that “the confidentiality of the communications between MINURSO headquarters,” located in the Moroccan controlled city of Laayoune, and “New York has, at least on one occasion, been compromised”.
 These restrictions hinder the unbiased work of peacekeepers and limit their ability to obtain accurate and consistent information.